cropgeeks/hpc-help/backups.rst

 -----------------

 .. important::
-  Because of the COVID-19 pandemic and lockdown, the backup system described above is not fully up and running.
+  Because of the COVID-19 pandemic and lockdown, an alternative backup system is temporarily in use.
 Please :doc:`contact-us` with all queries regarding restoring data from backup.